You don’t have to do this alone

 We highly encourage you to find a coach that can help you understand the concepts and how they affect you personally.
 If you were training for an Ironman triathlon, you wouldn’t hesitate to hire a trainer.
 The event is difficult enough with professional coaching–going without would make the process even more challenging.
 This transformation is perhaps harder than a triathlon, though, because most of us know less about how our mind works than how our legs and arms work.

-Many men are averse to getting help.
+Many people are averse to getting help.
 We are conditioned to do things ourselves and never look weak.
 That self-reliance, however, keeps us stuck and prevents us from growth and making positive change.
-Counseling, in particular, has a negative stigma for many men.
+Counseling has a negative stigma for many men in particular.
 Talking to a counselor does notmean you are mentally weak.
 In fact, it demonstrates tremendous strength and wisdom to surround yourself with expert advisors who can help you succeed.
 Presidents have advisors.
 CEOs have advisors.
 Top athletes have coaches.
 Successful people get the best help they can find.

 Having a professionally-trained counselor to guide you is really valuable if you can afford it.
 A good counselor can help you better understand what is going on in your mind to cause your reactions.
 They’ll provide useful strategies for managing anger and relationship conflict.
 They should be non-judgmental and genuinely concerned about your well-being.
 If you can’t afford a counselor, try to find a pastor or another man that will mentor you through the process.
 Why not have all the advantages you can on your side?